awsdocs/aws-deeplens-user-guide/doc_source/deeplens-start-registering-device-using-console-v1_1.md

 1. On the **Choose a hardware version** dialog box, choose **HW v1\.1** for your AWS DeepLens 2019 Edition device\. **Start** to begin the registration\.
 ![\[\]](http://docs.aws.amazon.com/deeplens/latest/dg/images/register-deeplens-choosing-v1.1.png)

 1. On the **Connect your device to your computer** page, follow the instructions to power on your device and then connect the device to your computer by plugging one end of the USB\-to\-USB cable to a USB port into your computer and the other end into the device's **REGISTRATION** USB port on the back of the device\.
+Then, choose **Next**\.
 ![\[\]](http://docs.aws.amazon.com/deeplens/latest/dg/images/connect-v1.1-device-to-computer.png)

 1. Wait for the connection to complete when the **Device USB connection** status becomes **Connected** and then choose **Next**\.